mndk0076/Market-Edge/README.md

 2. Chart Feature

-    includes > chartView.php
+    includes > portfolio > chartView.php

-    library > Chart > all files in there.
+    models > chart > all files in there.

 /******************************************************************************/